fabiojmendes/Autosys/README.md

 The firmware will constantly report heap and flash usage using MQTT messages using the
 [InfluxDB line protocol](https://docs.influxdata.com/influxdb/v1/write_protocols/line_protocol_tutorial/)
 format.
-Telegraf is used to consume those messages and write to the InfluxDB instance while a Grafana dashboard was set up for visualization.
+Telegraf is used to consume these messages and write them to the InfluxDB instance, while a Grafana dashboard has been set up for visualization.

 ![Doorsys Dashboard](./assets/doorsys-dashboard.png)